Canonical decompositions for Poincar\'e duality pairs: The main theorem

 \begin{definition} Let $(G,${$\partial G$}$)$ be an orientable $PD(n+2)$ pair, and let $\Gamma$ be a minimal graph of groups decomposition of $G$.
 A vertex $v$ of $\Gamma$ is of \textsl{torus type} if $G(v)$ is $VPC(n+1)$ and one of the following cases hold:

 \begin{enumerate} \item $G(v)$ is orientable and is one of the groups in {$\partial G$, }and for each edge of $\Gamma$ which is incident to $v$ the associated edge splitting is dual to an essential annulus.
-Further there is a $VPCn$ subgroup $H$ of $G(v)$ such that $G(v)$ splits over $H$ and the boundary of each such annulus carries $H$.
+Further there is a $VPCn$ subgroup $H$ of $G(v)$ such that the boundary of each such annulus carries $H$, and $G(v)$ splits over $H$.

 \item $G(v)$ is orientable, one of the edges of $\Gamma$ incident to $v$ carries $G(v)$, and the associated edge splitting is dual to an essential torus in $G$.
-For each of the remaining edges of $\Gamma$ incident to $v$ the associated edge splitting is dual to an essential annulus.
-Further there is a $VPCn$ subgroup $H$ of $G(v)$ such that $G(v)$ splits over $H$ and the boundary of each such annulus carries $H$.
+For each of the remaining edges of $\Gamma$ incident to $v$, the associated edge splitting is dual to an essential annulus.
+Further there is a $VPCn$ subgroup $H$ of $G(v)$ such that the boundary of each such annulus carries $H$, and $G(v)$ splits over $H$.

 \item $G(v)$ is orientable, and for each edge of $\Gamma$ which is incident to $v$ the associated edge splitting is dual to an essential annulus.
-Further there is a $VPCn$ subgroup $H$ of $G(v)$ such that $G(v)$ splits over $H$ and the boundary of each such annulus carries $H$.
+Further there is a $VPCn$ subgroup $H$ of $G(v)$ such that the boundary of each such annulus carries $H$, and $G(v)$ splits over $H$.
 In addition $\Gamma$ can be refined by splitting at $v$ to a graph of groups structure $\Gamma^{\prime}$ of $G$ such that the projection map $\Gamma^{\prime}\rightarrow\Gamma$ sends an edge $e$ to $v$ and otherwise induces a bijection of edges and vertices.
 The group $G(e)$ associated to $e$ is equal to $G(v)$, and the edge splitting associated to $e$ is dual to an essential torus in $G$.

 \item $G(v)$ is non-orientable, and we denote the orientable subgroup of index $2$ by $G(v)_{0}$.
 For each edge of $\Gamma$ which is incident to $v$ the associated edge splitting is dual to an essential annulus.
-Further there is a $VPCn$ subgroup $H$ of $G(v)_{0}$ such that $G(v)$ splits over $H$ and the boundary of each such annulus carries $H$.
+Further there is a $VPCn$ subgroup $H$ of $G(v)_{0}$ such that the boundary of each such annulus carries $H$, and $G(v)$ splits over $H$.
 In addition $\Gamma$ can be refined by splitting at $v$ to a graph of groups structure $\Gamma^{\prime}$ of $G$ such that the projection map $\Gamma^{\prime}\rightarrow\Gamma$ sends an edge $e$ to $v$ and otherwise induces a bijection of edges and vertices.
 The group associated to $e$ is equal to $G(v)_{0}$, and the associated edge splitting is dual to an essential torus in $G$.
 Finally one vertex of $e$ has valence $1$, and associated group $G(v)$. \end{enumerate} \end{definition}